sertel/refinedrust-dev/SPEC_FORMAT.md

 For instance, the clause `#[rr::args("z" @ "int i32")]` would be equivalent to the one specified above.
 In addition, for types (like structs) with invariants declared on them, the argument can be prefixed with `#raw` in order to not require the invariant on them to hold (e.g. `#[rr::args("z", #raw "-[#x]")]`).

-The `requires` clause specifies the requirement that the result of the addition fits into an `i32`.
-This can in general include arbitrary Iris propositions.
+The `requires` clause specifies the requirement that the result of the addition fits into an `i32` (see [RefinedRust propositions](#refinedrust-propositions) for details on the syntax).

-Arbitrary Coq propositions (like `z+42 ∈ i32`) can be embedded into Iris by wrapping it with `⌜`/`⌝` brackets.
-Finally, the returns clause specifies a refinement (and optionally, a type) for the return value of the function.
+Finally, the `returns` clause specifies a refinement (and optionally, a type) for the return value of the function.

 | Keyword   | Purpose                      | Properties | Example                          |